Puerto Rico

 Issuing Organization:

-• Municipalities issue local permits for streets, parks, beaches, and other public spaces.
+• Municipalities — streets, parks, beaches, plazas and other public spaces

-• Additional clearances may be needed for ports, airports, or government buildings.
+• Additional clearances apply for ports, airports and government buildings

 Required Documents: